CSCfi/shibboleth-idp-authn-stepup/README.md

     # Regular expression matching login flows to enable, e.g. IPAddress|Password
     idp.authn.flows=Stepup

+### Second Factor properties
+The second factor, the actaul method and configuration is configured in /opt/shibboleth-idp/conf/authn/stepup.properties

 ### Attribute definition
 We will resolve the subject from the request.
 For that we need to replace the default subject resolver with following one: